xtclang/xvm/README.md

 git rebase origin/master
 ```

+The fetch command ensures that the global state of the world, whose local copy is stored
+in the ".git" directory of the repository, gets updated.
+Remember that git allows you to
+work completely offline, should you chose to do so, after you have cloned a repository.
+This means that, in order to get the latest changes from the rest of the world, and make
+sure you are working in an up-to-date environment, you need to fetch that state from the
+upstream.

-If there are any conflicts, the rebase will be halted.
-Should this be the case, change
+If there are any conflicts, the rebase command above will halt and report conflict.
-your code to resolve the conflicts, and verify that it builds clean again.
-After it does,
+Should this be the case, change your code to resolve the conflicts, and verify that it
-add the resolved commit and tell git to continue with the rebase:
+builds clean again.
+After it does, add the resolved commit and tell git to continue
+with the rebase:

 ```
 git add .